Sunday, April 27, 2025

 A good work culture represents the prosperity of a business organization.
 It reflects the thought and ideology of the company.
 Leadership goes hand in hand with strategy making and most leaders understand the basics.

 Work culture is much more complex than that actually.
 Why?
-For it involves unspoken behaviors, mindsets, social patterns, and much more.
+Because it involves unspoken behaviors, mindsets, social patterns, and much more.

 The best leaders in the various industries are fully aware of the many cultures in which they are embedded, understand when change is necessary, and can skillfully influence the process.